czymh/csstemu/docs/source/index.rst

 Acknowledgement
 ---------------

-Feel free to contact <chyiru@sjtu.edu.cn> if you have any questions.
+Feel free to contact <chyiru@sjtu.edu.cn> or leave an issue on the GitHub if you have any questions.